Freemius/data-concerns-faq/faq-08.md

 When opting in during license activation for a paid product, the product state becomes even more important.
 For example, wouldn’t you want to reuse a license?
 If Freemius won’t be aware of a product’s deactivation/uninstall, the system would have on record that the license is still in use by the site, hence you wouldn’t be able to reuse the license on another website of yours.

 Knowing the product’s state helps developers understand the status of the product on your site.
-This allows for transparency at all levels, including if there is a refund request or payment dispute, a log of activations, deactivations, and uninstallations keeps everyone honest about whether or not refunds are possible or justified given the circumstances.
+This allows for transparency at all levels, including if there is a refund request or payment dispute, a log of activations, deactivations, and uninstallations keep everyone honest about whether or not refunds are possible or justified given the circumstances.

 ### **Site information**